 Emergency Tree Removal

-Like any rush job, you’ll have to pay more for urgent service.
-The job is also riskier because the technicians will have to be very careful not to cause additional damage.
-Tree removal prices will vary substantially by situation and by contractor, though they can easily go up to $5,000.
+When a tree suddenly falls on your home or car or leans precariously, you need to remove it before it can cause further damage.
+This job is riskier because the technicians will have to be very careful to avoid additional damage.
+Tree removal prices vary substantially by situation and contractor, though they can easily go up to $5,000.

 Your homeowners insurance policy may cover part or all of the cost to remove a fallen tree on your property, so check with your insurance company before paying for this service out of pocket.

 If you live in a wooded area and want to clear multiple trees, you may be able to pay by acreage.
 A lightly wooded area might cost you between $500 and $2,500 per acre, but a higher tree density could put the price between $3,000 and $6,000 per acre.